ROV Inspections of Water Towers: Underwater Drone Used to Save Diver’s Time

 ROV Inspection Company

 Deep Trekker is a Canadian company that builds ROVs, otherwise known as underwater drones.
-The DTG2 ROV is being used in-field around the world on thousands of aquaculture sites, hydroelectric dams, search & rescue operations, dive teams, lake inspections, and more.
+The DTG2 ROV is being used in-field around the world on thousands of aquaculture sites, hydroelectric dams, search & rescue operations, dive teams, municipal infrastructure inspections, and more.
 Using their patented pitching system, Deep Trekker ROVs are able to navigate through the water in all directions using only two thrusters.
 Deep Trekker offers extremely robust systems while keeping them at an accessible price point.

 Prior to owning the Deep Trekker underwater drone, MWCD sent in divers for every underwater inspection; this was proving to be taxing affair and would be quite costly for the company which would in-turn be a burden on the clients.
 With the ROV inspection tool, Jake Spaulding has been able to provide a cost-effective solution.